tuxfight3r/puppet_adauth/README.markdown

 ##Overview

-The adauth module installs, configures and manages sssd daemon with kerberos.
+The puppet_adauth module installs, configures and manages sssd daemon with kerberos.

 ##Module Description

-The adauth module is supposed to make AD authentication of linuxboxes against AD really simple for redhat/centos boxes.
+The puppet_adauth module is supposed to make AD authentication of linuxboxes against AD really simple for redhat/centos boxes.

 ### Prerequisites